ErinMorelli/em-beer-manager/README.txt

 The `show_profile` setting refers to all the content in the "Beer Profile" information stored for each beer.
 This includes ABV, IBU, Hops, Malts, Additions, and Yeast.

-The `show_extras` setting refers to the "More Beer Information" content stored for each beer, excluding the Untappd check-in button, which is handled separately.
+The `show_extras` setting refers to the "Extra Beer Information" content stored for each beer.
+This includes Beer Number, Availability, and Additional Notes.

-= Why isn't the Untappd checkin button hidden when I set `show_extras` to false? =
+= Why isn't the Untappd check-in button hidden when I set `show_extras` to false? =

-The Untappd checkin integration is handled separately from the `show_extras` setting.
+The Untappd check-in integration is handled separately from the `show_extras` setting.
 To hide the button for a single beer, make sure the "Untappd Check-in URL" box is empty - a square Untappd check-in icon will appear on the "Beers" admin page next to the beers where the button is active.
 You can also completely disable the Untappd options through the "EM Beer Manager" settings page.

 = My beer, style, or group pages are not displaying or are showing a 404 error =